 If your image of the outback is limited to vast stretches of flat land and red dirt, you’re missing the best of this unique destination.
-The outback is a region that is as diverse as it is expansive, with stunning rock formations, refreshing waterholes, unforgettable events and a strong Aboriginal culture.
+The outback is a region that is as diverse as it is vast, with stunning rock formations, refreshing waterholes, unforgettable events and a strong Aboriginal culture.
 It’s a place to see impressive natural wonders while immersing yourself in the world’s oldest living culture.
 You can certainly come to relax and disconnect, but you can also fill your itinerary with exciting and memorable experiences that will stay with you forever.
-Alternatively, unDiscover the next trip with some of the offers that cater to your needs.

 Lose yourself in a Field of Light

 Even after the sun goes down there’s plenty to see and do around Uluru.
-The award-winning exhibition Field of Light will be on show until 2020.
+The award-winning exhibition Field of Light will be on show until 2020, meaning there’s still ample time to plan your trip.
 The outdoor installation, aptly named Tili Wiru Tjuta Nyakutjaku or ‘looking at lots of beautiful lights’ in local Pitjantjatjara, sees more than 50,000 solar-powered stems light up at sunset and glow throughout the night.
 In keeping with the desert’s vast scale, the brightly coloured light stems cover an area the size of four football fields.
 Explore it on your own, or join a tour to see the sunset over the twinkling lights while you sip champagne and nibble canapes.